gmangonz/3D-Object-Detection/README.md

    Results after clustering      |       Clusters with bounding boxes        |
 :-------------------------:|:------------------------:|
 | <img src="images\Clustering.jpg" width=500px> | <img src="images\Bounding Box.jpg" width=500px> |

+# Future Plans

+This was the first step in learning 3D object detection, and therefore I recognize various improvements and implementations.
+## TODO

+- [] Test Open3D-ml library
+- [] Integrate Pytorch with algorithms such as Point Pillars and PointRCNN
+- [] Test the ability to use YOLO to build a 3D object detector from scratch
+- [] Fuse with camera data for 3D and 2D object detection

 # References :
 1. Velodyne lidar puck. https://www.amtechs.co.jp/product/VLP-16-Puck.pdf.